-Serve up fresh fruit in a fun new form with this easy Fruit Salsa recipe.
+Serve up fresh fruit in this fun way with this easy Fruit Salsa recipe.
 It’s great with fish tacos or chips, and is a perfect way to introduce littles to salsa.
-You can even vary the recipe to use their favorite fruit!

 fruit salsa in teal bowl with plantain chips.

-I’m surprised that it took me so long to think to do this, but since both of my kids are hit or miss on salsa, I thought they might like this sweeter version.
 With a range of fruit and some mild veggies, this is a nice way to offer up a lot of nutrition in a fun way that kids and adults can enjoy.
+My kids love this with plantain chips!

-Plus, it’s so fresh that it instantly elevates fish, chicken, and even chips to an ideal warm weather dish.
+Plus, Fruit Salsa is so fresh that it instantly elevates fish, chicken, and even chips to an ideal warm weather dish.

 I love this recipe because you don’t need any special spices or kitchen tools to make it.
 All you need is produce, a knife and a cutting board!